tiwariaditya15/LeapPrimeCheckerReactJS/README.md

-## Made this app to practice fundamenals
+## Made this app to practice react fundamentals
 ### used following things -
 * useState() hook
 * react-router-dom